Overview of How Zoomdata Handles Data Fusion

 The resulting data fusion can help generate more meaningful insights than what may be available from a single data source.
-For example, if a data warehouse stores ticketing sales and events data in three different databases (as shown in Figure 1):
+For example, if a data warehouse stores ticketing sales and events data in three different databases:

 - Information about buyers and sellers are stored in Redshift

 - Events data are stored in Elastic Search

 Ticket sales are stored in Cloudera Impala